A mad, bad programmer builds a machine with a soul. What could possibly go wrong? Ex Machina spells it out.

 AI and ambiguity

-It’s interesting that Nathan creates a machine that resembles a woman, yet perhaps not unexpected given how he makes use of Kyoko, Ava and the rest.
+It’s interesting that Nathan creates a machine that resembles a woman – though not unexpected given how he makes use of Kyoko, Ava and the rest.

 In the end they fight back.
 The cracked glass in the test room foreshadows the coming conflict – and signifies that others have come before and attempted escape.

 Again, this is the dark side of creating AI, at least as Nathan goes about it.
-His enjoyment of the Oppenheimer quote – which cinema routinely revisits – is a case in point (note too how Caleb assumes Nathan doesn’t get the reference at first).
+His enjoyment of the Oppenheimer quote – which cinema routinely revisits – is a case in point.

-Grandiose creation in human hands may seem God-like, yet so often it resembles or invokes annihilation.
+Grandiose creation in human hands may seem God-like, yet so often it brings about annihilation.

 Oppenheimer’s statement reveals the loss of humanity, and of being humane, in dropping the atomic bomb.
 In the mouths of many cinema characters, however, it still stands for the thrill of omnipotence.